 - When the dumbbell gets to the height of the hip, pull your elbow up and back.

-- Then put your arm under the dumbbell as it goes up to your shoulder.
+- Put your arm under the dumbbell as it goes up to your shoulder.

 - You can repeat the exercise several times.

-The dumbbell lateral raise, just like the upright row, is a free-weight exercise.
+Like the upright row, the dumbbell lateral raise is a free-weight exercise.
 It works primarily on the lateral deltoids.

-Many lifters tend to lift the dumbbells slightly higher than the shoulder height during the training.
+Many lifters lift the dumbbells slightly higher than shoulder height during the training.

 This slight increase in the distance of the dumbbell causes a small elevation of the scapular, emphasizing the upper trapezius.

 How to do the dumbbell lateral raise: